RevatureSFNTraining/Project_2-Kraken_Code/README.md

-# Project Name - The Restuarant
+# Project Name - The Restaurant

 ## Project Description

-This is a Lightning Aura Component Experience Site for a fictitious resturuant.
+This is a Lightning Aura Component Experience Site for a fictitious restaurant.

 ## Technologies Used